 Other income (expense), net consists of gains and losses resulting from the remeasurement of the fair value of our convertible preferred stock warrant liability, derivative liability associated with our convertible notes, and our contingent consideration.
-Additionally, for the year ended December 31, 2012 and for six months ended June 30, 2014, other income (expense), net includes the gain on the extinguishment of our 2011 convertible notes and the gain on the extinguishment of our 2013 convertible notes, respectively.
-We will continue to record adjustments to the estimated fair value of the convertible preferred stock warrants until these warrants are exercised or expire.
-Upon completion of our initial public offering, our outstanding warrants will automatically net exercise and the convertible preferred stock warrant liability will be reclassified to additional paid-in capital, and we will no longer record adjustments to reflect the remeasurement of the fair values.
-Similarly, we will continue to record adjustments to the estimated fair value of our contingent consideration until the contingency settles or expires.
-We recorded adjustments to the estimated fair value of the embedded derivative liability associated with convertible notes until May 2014 when the notes were converted into shares of our Series C convertible preferred stock.
+Additionally, for the year ended December 31, 2014, other income (expense), net includes the gain on the extinguishment of our convertible notes issued in 2013.
+In November 2014, in connection with the closing of our IPO all of our outstanding warrants for convertible preferred stock were exercised, for cash or on a net basis, and the convertible preferred stock warrant liability was reclassified to additional paid-in capital, and as such we no longer record adjustments to reflect the remeasurement of the fair values.
+We will continue to record adjustments to the estimated fair value of our contingent consideration until the contingency settles or expires.

-Critical Accounting Policies
+Critical Accounting Policies and Estimates

 Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with United States generally accepted accounting principles, or GAAP.
 The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as the reported revenue generated and expenses incurred during the reporting periods.
+On an on-going basis, we evaluate our critical accounting policies and estimates.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We believe that the accounting policies discussed below are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.